pdx-cs-sound/course-notes/09-analysis/01-feature-id.md

 * Keep in mind that borrowed chords are a real thing, so improve heuristic scores by considering them

-* Chord stacks are a pain
+* Chord stacks / big splits are a pain, because the top may not match the bottom so well

 * ML may be really helpful here?